Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 5: (22/01/2025) - Creating a RestAPI to handle get and post methods without using servlets and springboot.

 Task 6: (23/01/2025) - Using Java to read a JSON file to get a particular value or all values.

+Task 7: (24/01/2025) - CRUD Operations on MySQL using servlets with HTML